AngelfishTypes.com logo

 Choose peaceful species that won't nip long fins: corydoras, hatchetfish, bristlenose plecos, larger rasboras.
 Avoid tiger barbs, fin-nippers, large predators, and tiny nano fish.

-How do I breed freshwater angelfish?
+Where can I learn how to breed freshwater angelfish?

-Your Trusted Source for Angelfish
+Your Trusted Source for Everything Angelfish

 AngelfishTypes.com was founded by a team of passionate aquarists with decades of combined experience.
 Our mission is to provide the most accurate, comprehensive, and easy-to-understand information to help you succeed in keeping these incredible fish.
 We believe every aquarist, from beginner to expert, deserves a reliable resource.

-© 2025 AngelfishTypes.com - All Rights Reserved.
+© 2026 AngelfishTypes.com - All Rights Reserved.